kevindelord/kevindelord.github.io/_posts/2016-05-27-address-sanitizer.md

 ![_config.yml]({{ site.baseurl }}/images/address_sanitizer/address_sanitizer.png)

-Once done, go to the **Build Settings** of the same target and make sure that The Optimisation Level is to **None [-O0]** in Debug.
-The configuration **Fast [-O1]** could also work but no higher optimisation would.
+Once done, go to the **Build Settings** of the same target and make sure that The **Optimisation Level** is to `None [-O0]` in Debug.
+The configuration `Fast [-O1]` could also work but no higher optimisation would.

 ## Going further

-If some errors persist and the Address Sanitizer does not help you to find the crashes, give a try to the other tools provided by Xcode.
+If some errors persist and the Address Sanitizer does not help you to find the crashes, give a try to the other tools provided by Xcode:

 - Enable Malloc Scribble
 - Enable Malloc Guard Edges